MissouriMRDT/Autonomy_Software_Python/README.md

 pipenv run <file you want to run>
 ```

-or the preffered option which will spawn a shell subprocess with which you can start running commands within the environment:
+or the preferred option which will spawn a shell subprocess with which you can start running commands within the environment:

 ```
 pipenv shell